Skip to Content

 A draw means that the match was evenly scored where neither boxer holds a significant advantage leading to a victory.
 There are three different types of draws in boxing:

-Split draw means each of the three judges scores the match favorably towards differing fighters, while the third avows the fight as a tie.
+Split draw means each of the three ringside judges scores the match favorably towards differing fighters, while the third avows the fight as a tie.

 Technical draw means that the fight is stopped due to certain unforeseen circumstances like an accidental injury.